Every Child Who Feels They're "Not Smart Enough" Deserves Someone Who Sees Their Brilliance.

 Drawing on more than two decades as a curriculum leader within the Peel District School Board, Samira Raza-Qureshi knows exactly how schools work—and how to make them work for your child.
 She specializes in academic coaching, IEP advocacy, strategic curriculum planning, and university admissions guidance.
 From elementary tutoring and IEP support to prestigious university acceptances, she's seen it all—and knows how to support parents and students every step of the way.

-With 31 years of classroom experience and an impressive range of specialized credentials—M.Ed in Literacy, OG-Certification from the Scottish-Rite Learning Centre, LETRS, EBLI, Structured Word Inquiry, and ThinkSRSD Writing—Tracey Bowes brings both depth and breadth to dyslexia intervention.
-She knows what works because she's tried everything, refined her approach over three decades, and watched countless students go from struggling to thriving.
-When she's not working with students, Tracey cherishes time with her family in Calgary, especially her grandson, and her beloved dog, Ruthie B. Ginsburg.
+With 31 years of classroom experience and specialized credentials including M.Ed in Literacy, OG-Certification, LETRS, EBLI, Structured Word Inquiry, and Think3RSED Writing, Tracey Bower brings unmatched depth to dyslexia intervention.
+She's refined her approach over three decades, transforming countless struggling students into confident, thriving readers.
+When she's not teaching, Tracey cherishes time with her family in Calgary—especially her grandson and her beloved dog, Ruthie B. Ginsburg.

-As an Ontario Certified Teacher with over a decade of classroom experience, Vangjelika brings expertise and energy to academic coaching at Reading Resolved.
-She specializes in helping students develop the skills that matter most: executive functioning, strategic goal-setting, and the confidence to tackle challenging work.
-Her teaching philosophy is simple—create an environment where curiosity thrives and academic risks feel safe.
-The result?
-Students who don't just master subjects, but become independent, capable learners.
+As an Ontario Certified Teacher with over a decade of classroom experience, Vangjelika specializes in helping students develop executive functioning, strategic goal-setting, and the confidence to tackle challenging work.
+She creates an environment where academic risks feel safe and curiosity thrives—transforming students into independent, capable learners.